-- a.
-Merit salary increases for Administrative Professional employees should be consistent with employee evaluation outcomes. - b.
-All persons whose performance is rated as higher than satisfactory may be eligible to receive a merit increase when funds have been allocated for salary increases.
+a.
+Merit salary increases must be consistent with employee's performance evaluation outcomes.

-- c.
-Merit increases following evaluations shall not be awarded to any person who receives a composite rating of unsatisfactory. - d.
-Administrative Professional staff members who are hired after July 1 will be evaluated for their partial year of employment and may be eligible for a prorated merit increase based on the start of their employment and funding availability. - e.
-Employees who have been promoted during the current evaluation period must have performance evaluations in both positions.
-The combined evaluation rating may be used to determine the amount of the annual merit increase.
+- b.
+Merit increases shall be awarded to any person who receives a composite rating of "meets expectation" or higher with an effective date of January 1st of the next year.
+A merit increase is dependent on budgetary limitations and whether funds are available for salary increases. - c.
+Merit increases shall not be awarded to any person who receives a composite rating of "unacceptable" or "needs improvement.". - d.
+The review cycle is November 1st through October 31st. - Staff members hired before August 1st in the review cycle will be evaluated for their partial year of employment and will be eligible for a prorated merit increase based on the start of their employment, overall performance rating, and funding availability. - ii.
+Staff members hired August 1st or after in the review cycle will not be evaluated for the current plan year, nor will they be eligible for a merit increase on the subsequent January 1st. - e.
+Employees who have been promoted during the current evaluation period must be evaluated on both positions.
+The combined evaluation rating will be used to determine the amount of any annual merit increase.